Otras Canciones: Release and promotion

 The remix of "Chau", a song originally from the album Por lo Menos Hoy (2010), in collaboration with American-born Mexican singer Julieta Venegas, was released as the lead single from the album on 15 February 2019.
 In a press release, the band stated: "With this luminous collaboration, the song departs noticeably from the original version and at the same time, enhances the attractive and forceful feeling of love and loss of the lyrics."

 On 26 March 2019, the group revealed the cover artwork of the record via social media.

-It was released on the band's 25th anniversary through Bizarro Records, two hours after a audiovisual special with the same name, broadcast by Vera Más.
+It was released on the band's 25th anniversary through Bizarro Records, two hours after an audiovisual special with the same name, broadcast by Vera Más.
 The album was available for purchase via digital download, streaming, CD and 7-inch vinyl.
 Otras Canciones was presented at live concerts between 4 and 12 June, and the band also performed at the Semana de la Cerveza Festival in Paysandú.